babowsk1/flatqube-docs/use/farming/old-farming/how-to/deposit-farm-tokens.md

 ### Get LP tokens

-After you have decided on the choice of the pool, you need to get LP tokens of the corresponding pair.\
+After you have decided on the choice of the pool, you need to get LP tokens of the corresponding pool.\
-To do this, you need to add liquidity to the pool of this pair.
+To do this, you need to add liquidity to this pool.

 {% content-ref url="../../../pools/how-to/add-liquidity.md" %}
 [add-liquidity.md](../../../pools/how-to/add-liquidity.md)